How scientists are using supercomputers to combat COVID-19

 The nature of the Consortium’s work isn’t strictly academic.
 Startups hope to use the group’s vast computational resources to develop treatments, molecular designs, and drugs targeting COVID-19.

 Kolkata-based Novel Techsciences is identifying phytochemicals from the more than 3,000 medicinal plans and anti-viral plant extracts in India that might act as natural drugs against COVID-19.
-It also plans to isolate plant-derived compounds that could help tackle multi-drug resistance that arises as the coronavirus mutates, with the goal of developing a comprehensive prophylactic treatment regime.
+The team also plans to isolate plant-derived compounds that could help tackle multi-drug resistance that arises as the coronavirus mutates, with the goal of developing a comprehensive prophylactic treatment regime.

-Meanwhile, in London, Y Combinator-backed PostEr is overseeing on the Moonshot Project, whose aim is to produce inhibitors based on over 60 fragment hits (i.e., molecules validated to bind to a target protein, making them a chemical starting point for drug discovery) isolated in experiments to determine the molecular structure of COVID-19.
+In London, Y Combinator-backed PostEr is overseeing the Moonshot Project, which aims to produce inhibitors based on over 60 fragment hits (i.e., molecules validated to bind to a target protein, making them a chemical starting point for drug discovery) that have been isolated in experiments to determine the molecular structure of COVID-19.
 By running machine learning algorithms in the background to triage suggestions and generate synthesis plans, PostEra has identified around 21 highly effective volunteer-submitted molecular designs, which will be synthesized by chemical company Enamine.
-Within months, it will be tested in animals.
+The results of this project will be tested on animals in months.

-If successful, PostEra’s would be one of the first drugs developed in an open-source fashion. “[Machine learning] can reduce the time to determine optimal ways to make these compounds from weeks to days,” the company said in a statement. “[We believe] the worldwide scientific community [can suggest] drug candidates that might bind to, and neutralize, [COVID-19].”
+If successful, PostEra’s would be one of the first drugs developed in an open source fashion. “[Machine learning] can reduce the time to determine optimal ways to make these compounds from weeks to days,” the company said in a statement. “[We believe] the worldwide scientific community [can suggest] drug candidates that might bind to, and neutralize, [COVID-19].”

 Another private sector project is led by London-based AI startup Kuano.
-This team’s intention is to gain insights from diseases that are similar to COVID-19 — mainly other coronaviruses — to design a drug that could defeat COVID-19, with a genetic algorithm that searches the chemical space surrounding existing antiviral drugs and a deep learning-based classification model built on existing binding data.
-The company’s combining those tools with docking and molecular dynamics simulations to enhance the results and yield machine learning models that can be used to score molecular designs for synthesis as antiviral compounds.
+This team’s intention is to gain insights from diseases that are similar to COVID-19 — mainly other coronaviruses — to design an effective COVID-19 drug.
+This effort relies on a genetic algorithm that searches the chemical space surrounding existing antiviral drugs and a deep learning-based classification model built on existing binding data.
+The company is combining those tools with docking and molecular dynamics simulations to enhance the results and yield machine learning models that can be used to score molecular designs for synthesis as antiviral compounds.

 As for AI and drug development startup Innoplexus, it’s also working with the Consortium’s supercomputers to accelerate the discovery of molecules that could lead to a drug to combat COVID-19.
-It expects to run permutations on five promising candidates — specifically, candidates that are non-toxic, can be manufactured, and have a high potency.
+It expects to run permutations on five promising candidates — specifically, candidates that are potent, non-toxic, and can be manufactured.

 Early days